ONLINE LESSON GUIDE

-- Record and screenshare a video of yourself or a friend doing a popular drill.
+- Record and share a video of yourself or a friend doing a popular drill.
 Send it to your student after your lesson so they can practice when you’re not there.
-Explain why athletes use this particular drill (is it for warm up?
-For agility?) and give them instructions on how to incorporate it into their routine.
+Explain why athletes use this particular drill (is it for warm up? agility?) and give them instructions on how to incorporate it into their routine.

 - Highlight an athlete.
 Do you have a favorite athlete from your sport?
 Your student probably does, too!
 Spend some time talking about your favorite athlete(s) and what you admire about them.
 You could even watch video of the athlete!
 It’s always fun to draw inspiration from the professionals!

 - Make a “game plan” – becoming a great athlete doesn’t happen overnight.
 Work with your student to create an 8 week plan that includes exercises/drills that can be worked on even when you’re not meeting in-person.
 Adjust accordingly to your student’s ability and desire to practice.
 It’s a great opportunity to show them that your skills are malleable and constantly evolving.